Complete list of Exhibitions in London this month (May 2026)

 Science and technology exhibitions in London this month

 If you haven’t been yet, make sure you visit the Wildlife Photographer of the Year 2025, running at the Natural History Museum until July – it’s always one of the highlights of London’s cultural calendar, and not one to miss.
-Also excellent is the Astronomy Photographer of the Year exhibition across town at the National Maritime Museum.
+The Natural History Museum is also opening a new exhibition ‘Jurassic Oceans’, exploring the prehistoric deep ocean, on 22 May.

 If you’re looking for a science exhibition to go to with kids, the Voyage to the Deep at the Horniman Museum is your best bet.
 And for something a bit more niche, the Garden Museum’s new ‘Seeds of Exchange’ exhibition, exploring the history of plant trading between Canton and London in the 1700s, is an interesting option.
+Prehistoric monsters of the deep at the Natural History Museum.

 Exhibition Museum Start date End date Paid/Free Visit website